accenturedanialmirza/Azure_AI_Translator_Test/README.md

 The project relies on the following key Python libraries, as specified in [`requirements.txt`](requirements.txt):

-*   `polars`: For high-performance DataFrame operations.
+*   `polars`: For high-performance DataFrame operations and efficient data manipulation.
-*   `requests`: For making HTTP requests to the Azure AI Translator API.
+*   `requests`: For making HTTP requests, primarily to the Azure AI Translator API.
-*   `python-dotenv`: For loading environment variables.
+*   `python-dotenv`: For loading environment variables from a `.env` file.
-*   `numpy`: Numerical computing.
+*   `numpy`: Fundamental package for numerical computing in Python.
-*   `pandas`: Data manipulation and analysis (though Polars is preferred for core operations).
+*   `pandas`: Data manipulation and analysis, often used for data loading and initial processing.
-*   `pyarrow`: For Parquet file handling.
+*   `pyarrow`: Provides Python bindings for Apache Arrow, essential for Parquet file handling.
-*   `tqdm`: For progress bars.
+*   `tqdm`: For displaying progress bars during iterative processes.
+*   `ipykernel`: IPython Kernel for Jupyter notebooks.
+*   `jupyter_client`: Jupyter protocol client.
+*   `jupyter_core`: Core utilities for Jupyter.
+*   `matplotlib-inline`: Matplotlib backend for inline plots in Jupyter.
+*   `mypy`: Optional static type checker for Python.
+*   `packaging`: Core utilities for Python packages.
-*   Other dependencies for Jupyter notebooks and development.
+*   `psutil`: Cross-platform library for retrieving process and system utilization.
+*   `pygments`: A generic syntax highlighter.
+*   `python-dateutil`: Extensions to the standard `datetime` module.
+*   `pytz`: World timezone definitions for Python.
+*   `pyzmq`: Python bindings for ZeroMQ.
+*   `setuptools`: Easily download, build, install, upgrade, and uninstall Python packages.
+*   `six`: Python 2 and 3 compatibility utilities.
+*   `tornado`: A Python web framework and asynchronous networking library.
+*   `traitlets`: A configuration system for Python applications.
+*   `urllib3`: A powerful, user-friendly HTTP client for Python.
+*   `fastexcel`: For fast Excel file reading.
+*   `scikit-learn`: Machine learning library, likely used for the spam detection model.
+*   `joblib`: For serializing and deserializing Python objects, used for saving models.
+*   `catboost`: Gradient boosting library, potentially used for advanced spam detection models.